Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

 2003 ICCV Video Google: Sivic Zisserman

-> Note at 2003 NLP is more successful than CV.... so people map semantic vision task to NLP problem to solve.
+> Historical Note: at 2003 NLP is more successful than CV.... so people map semantic vision task to NLP problem for inspiration!

-* Step 1: Map SIFT descriptors as words, reduce continuous output to discrete
+* Step 1: Map SIFT descriptors as "words"
   * Do clustering on all SIFTS into discrete labels.
+Reduce continuous output to discrete
   * Note normalized the continuous space by the overall covariance matrix of Descriptor
   * *Post hoc* drop those words that are too frequent or too rare!
 (Cluster size is too large or too small.)
+    * *Note*: this is the same philosophy with the `image atom` study.
+Too common or too rare words doesn't help recognition.
-* Step 2: Document images as bag of words, and match image based on occurence of words.
+* Step 2: Document images as bag of words, and match image based on occurrence of words.
   * Record labels

 Building a vocabulary of all possible photographs is hard!
 (Image Atoms for Object Recognition)

+>

+##  HoG Human Detection

 > General idea, the keypoint detector and descriptor could be used to solve object recognition problem.

-##  HoG Human Detection

 CVPR 2005 Dalal Triggs